menefotto/confparse/README.md

 - Empty lines are ignored, white spaces are ignored as well.

 ### How to use it
-Pretty simple, there are only two methods to create a new configuration either call
+Pretty simple, there is only one method to create a new parser just call
 ```
   ini, err := confparse.New("config-name.whatever")
 ```